-How to Have an Ethical Christmas - 8 Tips
+How to Have a More Sustainable Christmas - 8 Tips

-88% of us have decided to pursue a more sustainable norm, as a result of the Coronavirus pandemic, according to a recent survey.
-As the festive season looms, and it looks as though we might be celebrating Christmas at a distance, how can we focus on making this an ethical Christmas?
+88% of us have decided to live more sustainably, as a result of the Coronavirus pandemic, according to a recent survey.
+So how can we have a more ethical and sustainable Christmas?

 Here are our top tips, in the guise of some of our favourite Christmas songs.
 Enjoy!